bfansports/aws-lambda-python-local/README.md

                        `$> make connect ENDPOINT=/assets/0e0d1e42ad20443c METHOD=GET`
 ```

-### Running Functions Locally

-Before building and deploying, you may want to test your Lambda code
-first.
-In order to simulate the Lambda environment, a script is
-provided that will execute your function as if it was in AWS Lambda.

-	usage: make run/FUNCTION [VERBOSE=1] [EVENT=filename]

-	Run a Lambda function locally.

-	optional arguments:
-	  VERBOSE=1       Sets verbose output for the function
-	  EVENT=filename  Load an event from a file rather than stdin.
-This file contain the input you want to send to your function.

-The `make run/%` script will take a JSON event from a standard input
-(or a file if you specify), and execute the function you specify.

-### Writing Unit Tests

-For automated testing, you can write unit tests using Python's
-`unittest` module.

-* All test cases must be in a file called `test*.py` in the `tests`
-  directory.
-Any example is `testModule.py`.
-* Each file can contain any number of test cases, but each must
-  inherit from `unittest.TestCase`.
-* In tests, you can import the handler for a Lambda function with:
-  `import src.<MODULE_NAME>.index`, and then using `.handler`.

-All the unit tests can be run using `make test`.
-It auto-discovers all
-test cases that follow the above rules.
-To run a specific test, just
-run `make test/<TEST>`, replacing `<TEST>` with the name of the test
-(i.e., the part of the test's filename after "test"; as an example,
-the file "testUpload.py" has the name "upload").

 ### Creating

 If the function is new you must create it in the system.